Skip to main content

 8. develop pupils’ respect for knowledge, arouse their passion for exploring the world, and encourage them to apply in practice the knowledge gained.

-The list of skills to be acquired by pupils in the upper secondary schools (referred to as post-primary schools) comprises, for example, ICT skills, including respect for copyrights and safety in cyberspace; skills necessary to independently retrieve, select, combine and judge the value of information, and use sources in a reliable way; and skills for communication in the national language and foreign languages, including both speaking and writing skills.
+The list of skills to be acquired by pupils in upper secondary schools (referred to as post-primary schools) comprises, for example, ICT skills, including respect for copyrights and safety in cyberspace; skills necessary to independently retrieve, select, combine and judge the value of information, and use sources in a reliable way; and skills for communication in the national language and foreign languages, including both speaking and writing skills.

-Based on the arrangements in place since 1 September 2019, external examination boards assess the level of competences to be acquired by the end of an education stage, as set out in the core curriculum, through the maturity exam at the end of education stage III
+Based on the arrangements in place since 1 September 2019, external examination boards assess the level of competences to be acquired by the end of an education stage, as set out in the core curriculum, through the maturity exam at the end of education at a general secondary school, technical secondary school or stage II sectoral vocational school (education stage III).

-Reforms of the vocational education and training (VET) system
+Vocational education and training (VET) system

 Legislation

-Schools providing vocational education are governed by the following regulations based on the Law on School Education:
+Schools providing vocational education are governed by the following regulationsbased on the Law on School Education: